 In Arizona, the probate process begins when the person named to act as personal representative files the will (if one exists) and petition with the probate court.
 He or she is named the personal representative (PR) unless the court deems there is ample reason for this person not to serve.
 If there is no PR named, the court refers to state law to appoint one.
 In Arizona, the spouse is the first in line for this role.

 From here, the court determines the will’s validity and provides the appointed PR with an official document called “Letters of Personal Representative,” which provides the legal authority for the PR to manage the estate.
-Once the PR has this, he or she notifies both creditors and beneficiaries.
-Notices to beneficiaries must happen within 30 days of death.
+Once the PR has this, he or she notifies creditors, heirs, and beneficiaries.
+Notices to beneficiaries and heirs must happen within 30 days of appointment.
 For creditors, the PR publishes notice of death in local papers, and must mail formal notice to known creditors.
 Claims by creditors must generally be made within 120 days.

 Next, the PR inventories the estate’s assets.
 Part of this appointment also requires asset management and protection until the PR distributes them to the beneficiaries, which happens after creditors have been paid.
 Once assets are distributed, the PR files a closing statement with the court.